kodilla-kursy/wdp-1809/README.md

 $ git clone https://github.com/Varenthein/wdp-1811-03.git
 ```

 2. Use npm to run all tasks.
-In order to run npm install Node.js - you can download it's newest, stable version [from here](https://nodejs.org/en/).
+In order to run npm install Node.js - you can download it's latest version [from here](https://nodejs.org/en/).
+Node.js version 10.14.2 or newer is recommended.

 3. Install depedencies